Snehal011/BookBuddy/README.md

 - 💬 **Real-Time Chatrooms**
   Stay connected with fellow readers through instant messaging.

-- 🔖 **Bookmarks & Highlights**
-  Mark favorite lines and keep notes for later.

-- 🎯 **Buddy Reading**
-  Read and track progress with a friend in real time.

 - 🔎 **Book Discovery & Recommendations**
   Find books tailored to your preferences.